 Wait, I’m starting to lose my Wiener Grant, dangit!
 Shame on me, fellow Viennese people, but I guess it’s too late — I fell in love with this place.

 My headphones actually died at some point into my private walking tour while I was trying to create my own soundtrack of my life.
-On the train ride home, I just ended up looking out of the window into a sky full of stars, and having made a beautiful memory for life.
+On The Train Ride Home, I just ended up looking out of the window into A Sky Full Of Stars and knowing well that I've just made a beautiful memory for the rest of my life.